 Visa Under General Skilled Migration

 You must submit an Expression of Interest (EOI) through SkillSelect based on the type of visa you need.
-Then you are appointed for a qualified visa by the Australian state and territory governments based on the information they provide.
+Then you are appointed for a skilled visa by the Australian state and territory governments based on the information they provide.

 To apply for each form of visa, you must have a certain number of Australian immigration points.